 Note the lurid term “hook” when speaking of ADHD medications.
 I can make no sense of it.
 How can you get more “hooked” on a brand medication but not the generic?
 That’s ridiculous.

-This sets the tone for the skewed information that follows.
+This sets the tone for the skewed information that follows, including this: